-If property belonging to a tenant, employee or visitor is stolen, notify the Police Department and the Management Office immediately (after normal business hours, calls to the Management Office will be automatically forwarded to Security).
-A security officer will respond as quickly as possible to take an incident report and will assist the Police Department.
+If property belonging to a tenant or visitor is stolen, notify the Management Office immediately.
+After normal business hours, the call will be automatically forwarded to Security.
+A security officer will respond as quickly as possible to take an incident report and assist the Police Department.